Numa Pompilius: Religious

+Livy lists the hostiae, victims, as the first competence of the pontiffs: following this come the days, temples, money, other sacred ceremonies, funerals and prodigies.

-Livy continues saying Numa dedicated an altar to Jupiter Elicius as the source of religious knowledge and consulted the god by means of auguries as to what should be expiated; instituted a yearly festival to Fides (Faith) and commanded the three major flamines to be carried to her temple in an arched chariot and to perform the service with their hands wrapped up to the fingers, meaning Faith had to be sacred as in men's right hand; among many other rites he instituted he dedicated places of the Argei.
+Livy continues saying Numa dedicated an altar to Jupiter Elicius as the source of religious knowledge, and consulted the god by means of auguries as to what should be expiated; he instituted a yearly festival to Fides (Faith) and commanded the three major flamines to be carried to her temple in an arched chariot and to perform the service with their hands wrapped up to the fingers, meaning Faith had to be sacred as in men's right hand; among many other rites he instituted he dedicated places of the Argei.

 Dionysius of Halicarnassus devotes much more space to Numa's religious reforms.
-In his account the institution of eight priesthoods is attributed to Numa: curiones, flamines, celeres, augurs, vestals, salii, fetials, pontiffs.
-However, the space he devotes to the description of these priesthoods and the official duties they discharged is very uneven.
+In his account the institution of eight priesthoods is attributed to Numa: curiones, flamines, celeres, augurs, vestals, salii, fetials and pontiffs.
 He says only a few words about the curiones, who were in charge of tending the sacrifices of the curiae; the flamines; the tribuni celerum, who were the bodyguard of the king but who also took part in some religious ceremonies; and the augurs, who were in charge of official divination.
-He devotes much more attention to the last four priesthoods of his list, particularly the vestals and the salii.

-His minute prescriptions about the ceremonies and sacrifices were certainly written down in order to remember them correctly.
-Plutarch records some of these such as sacrificing an uneven number of victims to the heavenly gods and an even number to the nether gods; the prohibition of making libations to the gods with wine; the prohibition of sacrificing without flour; the necessity of making a complete turn on oneself while praying and worshiping the gods.
+Plutarch records some of these, such as sacrificing an uneven number of victims to the heavenly gods and an even number to the nether gods; the prohibition of making libations to the gods with wine made from the grapes of unpruned vines; the prohibition of sacrificing without flour; the necessity of making a complete turn on oneself while praying and worshiping the gods.

-The ritual of the spolia opima is ascribed to Numa too by ancient sources.
+The ritual of the spolia opima is ascribed to Numa, too, by ancient sources.

-Finally Arnobius states the indigitamenta were attributed to him.
+Finally, Arnobius states the indigitamenta were attributed to him.

-Numa was credited with dividing the immediate territory of Rome into pagi (villages) and establishing the traditional occupational guilds of Rome:
+Numa mostly preferred bloodless and not costly sacrifices.